 LKOC sponsors several wonderful programs at the Women’s Community Correctional Center (WCCC) here in Kailua, as part of our LKOC/WCCC Partnership.

 This unique partnership was formed in 1999, and called the Environmental Sciences Vocational Training Program.
 A curriculum was developed so that the women would get college credits for their classes given by college faculty and accompanied by work in a renovated nursery on the prison facility grounds.
 This enduring relationship between LKOC and WCCC has been maintained since then.
 Click <HERE> to read the history of how the partnership was formed.
+Click <HERE> to find a recent Press Release about the partnership.

 ********* Here are the programs that LKOC currently sponsors at WCCC.